caelen-feller/mathsoc-student-contrib/README.md

 Unofficial, student created content for those taking modules provided by the Department of Mathematics in Trinity College Dublin, and related modules.

-Before contributing direct dictations of notes or your own solutions to examples, homework or exams, please contact your lecturer for permission, and forward confirmation of permission to submissions@mathsoc.ie
+Before contributing direct transcriptions of notes or your own solutions to examples, homework or exams, please contact your lecturer for permission, and forward confirmation of permission to submissions@mathsoc.ie